uozyurt/DiscreteLatentVariableModels_TopicSummary/README.md

 <p style="font-size:19px">But, what if the assumptions above fails? (z is not continuous).</p>
-In this case, we can utilize the REINFORME Method, explained in th next section.
+In this case, we can utilize the REINFORCE Method, explained in th next section.

 <br>